Master of Public Policy

 Total Credits = 6

 Note: The above model program assumes waiver of internship requirement.
-See our internship page for waiver guidelines.
+Visit our internship page for waiver guidelines.

 Applicants must apply to and be accepted by both the MPP and the UConn JD programs.

-Offered in conjunction with the Department of Economics, the joint MPP and MA in quantitative economics (MSQE) provides students with an in-depth understanding of quantitative methods, economic principles, and analytic skills necessary to solve complicated economic problems.
+Offered in conjunction with the Department of Economics, a joint MPP and MS in quantitative economics (MSQE) provides students with an in-depth understanding of quantitative methods, economic principles, and analytic skills necessary to solve complicated economic problems.

 Applicants must apply to and be accepted by both the MPP and the UConn MSQE programs.

-Offered in conjunction with the School of Social Work, the joint MPP and Master's of Social Work (MSW) prepares students with the functional skills and knowledge in public policy and at the same time engages them in interdisciplinary study and research related to social work.
+The School of Public Policy offers joint degree programs in public policy and survey research and data analysis, which prepare students with the functional skills and knowledge in public policy while at the same time engaging them in interdisciplinary study and research related to survey design, data collection, and data analysis techniques.

 Frequently Asked Questions